kaharez/lawcodes/2-civil-code/book-6-succession/chapter-5-administration-and-partition/article-03-payment-of-debts.md

 2. An heir who accepts the succession purely and simply is personally liable for all debts of the deceased, without limitation, even if the debts exceed the value of the assets inherited.

 3. Debts of the estate include:
-    a. all obligations of the deceased existing at the time of death, whether due or not yet due, liquidated or unliquidated;
+    (a) all obligations of the deceased existing at the time of death, whether due or not yet due, liquidated or unliquidated;
-    b. charges and expenses of the succession, including funeral expenses, costs of administration, and fees of executors;
+    (b) charges and expenses of the succession, including funeral expenses, costs of administration, and fees of executors;
-    c. legacies and testamentary charges;
+    (c) legacies and testamentary charges;
-    d. taxes and duties imposed by law on the succession.
+    (d) taxes and duties imposed by law on the succession.

 4. Before partition, creditors of the estate must be paid or secured.
 Heirs may not distribute the estate or take possession of their shares until debts have been satisfied, except with the consent of creditors or judicial authorization.